Fit as a Mama Bear

 Is chocolate protein mousse a good post-workout snack?

 Protein chocolate mousse can definitely be used as a post-workout snack if you have it ready.
-Because it takes time to set, you’d need to prep in in advanced.
-However, with XX grams of protein, this chocolate mousse works well to give your muscles some of the fuel they need post-workout.
+Because it takes time to set, you’d need to prep in advance.
+However, with 19 grams of protein, this chocolate mousse works well to give your muscles some of the fuel they need post-workout.

-Can I substitute whey protein powder in place of vegan protein powder?
+Can I substitute whey protein powder for vegan protein powder?

-Because vegan protein powder absorbs so much liquid when mixed, whey protein powder cannot be used in its place.
+Because vegan protein powder absorbs so much liquid when mixed, whey protein powder cannot be used in its place without reducing the liquid ingredients or adding another binder.
+You could however, use beef protein isolate.

 Three glass jars of chocolate protein mousse topped with coconut whipped cream on a wooden cutting board with strawberries around them and a spoonful in front.